Jokic leads Denver Nuggets past LeBron’s Lakers 113-111, into their first NBA Finals

 The loss ended seventh-seeded Los Angeles’ incredible turnaround after starting the season 2-10 under new coach Darvin Ham.
 After bolstering their roster at the trade deadline and surging into the postseason with two months of strong play, the Lakers then knocked off second-seeded Memphis and eliminated defending champion Golden State to stir their worldwide fans’ hopes for one of the most unlikely championship runs in NBA history.

 Facing elimination for the first time in their remarkable playoff run, James and the Lakers responded with their best half of the series, taking a 73-58 halftime lead on James’ broad shoulders.
-He had 21 points in the first quarter, tying his playoff career high for a quarter in his record 282nd postseason game.
-He then matched his career high for points in any first half.
+After tying his playoff career high for points in a quarter in his record 282nd postseason game, he matched his career high for points in any first half.

-But the Nuggets responded with a relentless third quarter, taking their first lead less than eight minutes after halftime.
+But the Nuggets responded with a 36-16 third quarter, taking their first lead less than eight minutes after halftime.
 Denver pushed its lead to seven before the Lakers rallied, with Davis’ putback dunk tying it with 5:02 to play.

 TIP-INS